splunk/public-o11y-docs/README.md

 The documentation is built from [reStructuredText](https://docutils.sourceforge.io/rst.html) and Markdown files using [Sphinx](https://www.sphinx-doc.org/en/master/).

 To contribute to the documentation you only need a GitHub account.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 To build the documentation on your machine use the Docker container in this repository, which provides a configured Python environment.
 To run the container you need Docker Desktop or a compatible container runtime.